Skip to main content Skip to search

 The study of philosophy is significant to all who wish to live in a reflective and critical manner.
 At Yeshiva College, courses in philosophy cover the full range of historical periods.
 Students closely study many of the classic texts in the field, examine differing areas of philosophical inquiry, and learn rigorous methods of argument.
 Issues that affect our daily lives are central to philosophical inquiry and analysis: ethics, morality, the nature of knowledge and meaning, the character of the world, freedom, justice, and much more.
 Philosophy explores fundamental problems of human existence.
 Virtually every area of human activity—art, science, religion, politics—generates questions and ideas that call for philosophical reflection.
 As Socrates taught, the unexamined life is not worth living.
 Philosophy is a discipline unique in its methods and subject matter.
 Studying its sources and mastering its methods are invaluable in your general undergraduate education.
 You will learn to analyze complex ideas carefully and clearly; to eschew vague, impressionistic thinking in favor of critical, rigorous, precise reflection; to read with care, curiosity and wonder; to write in an organized and persuasive fashion.

 The philosophy program at Yeshiva College attempts to strike a balance between courses that discuss the history of philosophy (that is major thinkers and movements) and courses that cover particular areas and specific problems.
-Interdisciplinary courses probe the interface of philosophy with other fields, including religious thought, political theory and literature.
+Interdisciplinary courses probe the interface of philosophy with other fields, including religious thought (e.g., “Epistemology of Judaism”; “Metaphysics of Judaism”), mathematics (e.g., “Axiomatic Set Theory”), computer science (e.g., “Computability & Logic”), and political theory (e.g., “Rawls’ Theory of Justice”).
 Some of these courses provide perspectives unavailable at any other college.
-The Colloquium seminar concentrates in depth on such issues as free will and contemporary ethical and political philosophy.
+The seminar (PHI 4931, 4932) concentrates in depth, either on a particular philosopher, or on a particular issue (such as free will, or modal logic, or contemporary ethical and political philosophy), or on a philosophical movement.

 Mission Statement